jungle-memory/picar-x/getting-started/2_videos/README.md

 Take videos with the PiCar-X.

 Save them to your car, export them to your computer, stream them, process them.
-The options seem endless..

 Starting with the code examples in the [Ezblock](https://docs.sunfounder.com/projects/picar-x/en/latest/ezblock/play_with_ezblock.html) and [Python](https://docs.sunfounder.com/projects/picar-x/en/latest/python/play_with_python.html), you can use their code that makes the car drive to understand how you can program the car to drive.